BlueBerry-Registry/v6-t-test-py/docs/v6-t-test-py/usage.rst

    * - Argument
      - Type
      - Description
-   * - ``column_name``
-     - String
-     - The column to compute the mean and sample variance for.
-The column must be numeric.
    * - ``organizations_to_include``
      - List of integers
      - Which organizations to include in the computation.
+   * - ``columns``
+     - List of strings
+     - The columns to compute the mean and sample variance for.
+The columns must be numeric.
+If not provided, all numeric columns are included.

 Python client example
 ---------------------